Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Finding and removing antlers

 \subparagraph*{Running time} For a fixed choice of~$(k',z')$ the algorithm from \cref{thm:main} runs in time~$2^{\Oh((k')^5 (z')^2)} \cdot n^{\Oh(z')} \leq 2^{\Oh((k^*)^5 (z^*)^2)} \cdot n^{\Oh(z^*)}$ because we try pairs~$(k',z')$ in order of increasing running time.
 As we try at most~$n^2$ pairs before finding the solution, the corollary follows. \end{proof}

 To conclude, we reflect on the running time of \cref{cor:main} compared to running times of the form~$2^{\Oh(\fvs(G))} \cdot n^{\Oh(1)}$ obtained by FPT algorithms for the parameterization by solution size.
 If we exhaustively apply \cref{lem:fvc-kernel} with the FVC~$(C,V(G)\setminus C)$, where~$C$ is obtained from a 2-approximation algorithm~\cite{BafnaBF99}, then this gives an \emph{antler-safe} kernelization: it reduces the graph as long as the graph is larger than~$f_r(|C|)$.
 This opening step reduces the instance size to~$\Oh(\fvs(G)^3)$ without increasing the antler complexity.
-As observed before, after applying~$\Oh(n^2)$ operations we obtain a graph in which no operations can be applied.
-This leads to a running time of~$\Oh(n^4)$ of the kernelization.
-Running \cref{thm:main} to solve the reduced instance yields a total running time of~$2^{\Oh(k^5 z^2)} \fvs(G)^{\Oh(z)} + \Oh(n^4)$.
-This is asymptotically faster than~$2^{\Oh(\fvs(G))}$ when $z \leq k = o(\sqrt[7]{\fvs(G)})$ and $\fvs(G) = \omega(\log n)$, which captures the intuitive idea sketched above that our algorithmic approach has an advantage when there is an optimal solution that is large but composed of small pieces for which there are low-complexity certificates.
+As observed before, after applying~$\Oh(n^2)$ reduction rules we obtain a graph in which no rules can be applied.
+This leads to a running time of~$\Oh(n^5)$ of the kernelization.
+Running \cref{thm:main} to solve the reduced instance yields a total running time of~$2^{\Oh(k^5 z^2)} \fvs(G)^{\Oh(z)} + \Oh(n^5)$.
+This is asymptotically faster than~$2^{\Oh(\fvs(G))}$ when~$z \leq k \in o(\sqrt[7]{\fvs(G)})$ and~$\fvs(G) \in \omega(\log n)$, which captures the intuitive idea sketched above that our algorithmic approach has an advantage when there is an optimal solution that is large but composed of small pieces for which there are low-complexity certificates.
+The resulting algorithm also behaves fundamentally differently than the known bounded-depth branching algorithms for \textsc{Feedback Vertex Set}, which are forced to explore a deep branching tree for large solutions.